vthuan-dev/texas/README.md

-  # Texas chickend
+  # Modern Website Header Component

   This is a code bundle for Modern Website Header Component.
-The original project is available at https://texas-two.vercel.app/
+The original project is available at https://www.figma.com/design/P3ql562Off0S3hWKRZvsvC/Modern-Website-Header-Component.

   ## Running the code